 A vast salt and clay pan edged by soaring sand dunes, Sossusvlei, and the surrounding area is home to some of the country's most dramatic landscapes.
 The view from the top of Big Daddy dune is world-famous, while the skeletal thorn trees of Deadvlei have to be seen to be believed.
 Surprisingly, wildlife abounds in the desert.

 Namibia's main gateway is the Hosea Kutako International Airport, situated 28 miles/ 45 kilometers east of Windhoek.
 This is the first port of call for many visitors, with the majority of flights arriving either from Europe or from neighboring South Africa.
 Air Namibia, Lufthansa, South African Airways and British Airways all have regularly scheduled flights, with most stopping at Johannesburg en route.

 It is also possible to travel overland to Namibia, with several buses offering routes to Windhoek from Johannesburg and Cape Town in South Africa.
 Buses are also available from Botswana and Zambia.
 For most visitors from North America and Europe, Namibian visas are not required for stays shorter than 90 days; however, it's always best to check with your nearest Namibian Embassy.

-There are no compulsory vaccines for visitors to Namibia, unless you're travelling from a yellow fever country (in which case you must carry proof of your yellow fever vaccination with you).
-However, it's a good idea to ensure that your routine vaccines are up-to-date, including Hepatitis A, Hepatitis B and Typhoid.
+There are no compulsory vaccines for visitors to Namibia unless you're traveling from a yellow fever country (in which case you must carry proof of your yellow fever vaccination with you).
+However, it's a good idea to ensure that your routine vaccines are up-to-date, including Hepatitis A, Hepatitis B, and Typhoid.
 Malaria is a problem in northern Namibia, so if you're traveling to any of these areas, you will need to take anti-malaria prophylactics.